 ~M: And we also talked about the emotional ride it took you on.
 And I feel like you have given us permission to look at our own closed doors in a new way, and I expect you’ve garnered a lot of wisdom on this journey of yours, and I would love it if you would share some of those lessons you’ve learned.

 ~C: Sure.
-Well the first thing is as an entrepreneur, we have to believe in our foundation, our business more than anybody else.
+Well, the first thing is as an entrepreneur, we have to believe in our foundation, our business more than anybody else.
 When I got to the point where I had my 80th no. And I spent years building my platform, gaining followers, trying out different agencies.
 And finally got to the point where I was like, “This isn’t working.”
 My very first lesson was really “Do I still believe this project is meant to be out in the masses?”

 And the answer was yes.
 I know it in myself.
 I was put here to share this story.
 I was put here to share a lot of stories.
 This is just one.
 And so, I held the vision, despite the fact that rejection, after rejection, after ejection would happen.
 I held the vision of my end result, but I realized I was holding it like this.
 That I was so certain I was gonna get picked up by an agent this was gonna go out into the traditional channel.
 So excited to hold the vision with an open hand

 The end result is still the same.
 I’m 100% clear.
 This story is going to make an impact.
 I just needed to let go of “how” that was gonna happen.
 And that’s a lesson that I learned over and over again.
-And you would think that has to be one like, my hardcore lesson that clearly I wasn’t getting, but this is one of those ways I was gonna learn it.
+And you would think that has to be one like, the hardcore lesson that clearly I wasn’t getting, but this is one of those ways I was gonna learn it.
 I can’t control how it’s gonna happen, I can just hold the vision of the end result.
 So that’s a big lesson.

 ~M: Yeah, it is a big lesson.
 I love how you said that.
 That you were holding it like this, it was like you were so certain it was gonna happen this way, right?